 NYU’s Patricio Navia talks about Sebastián Piñera’s return to Chile’s presidency, and AU’s Héctor Silva Ávalos tells us why the FMLN’s electoral loss is ARENA’s gain in El Salvador.

 Polls suggest the main conservative party will pick up a larger portion of seats in March 4 legislative and municipal elections.

-Venezuela is holding presidential elections on April 22, but they’ll be far from free and fair.
+Venezuela is holding presidential elections, but they’ll be far from free and fair.

 Fabricio Alvarado has a slight edge but it’s a technical tie, and rising economic concerns could help Carlos Alvarado in the April 1 runoff.

 More people will vote in Brazil in 2018 than in all other Latin American countries combined.